thenexthub/Codira/docs/OptimizerDesign.md

 LLVM-IR, to the optimizer this code looks like a bunch of loads, stores and opaque calls, and the LLVM-optimizer can't do anything about it.

-The goal of the Swift optimizer is not to reimplement optimizations that already exist in the LLVM optimizer.
+The goal of the Codira optimizer is not to reimplement optimizations that already exist in the LLVM optimizer.
 The goal is to implement optimizations that can't be implemented in LLVM-IR because the high-level semantic information is lost.
-The Swift optimizer does have some optimizations that are similar to LLVM optimizations, like SSA-construction and function inlining.
+The Codira optimizer does have some optimizations that are similar to LLVM optimizations, like SSA-construction and function inlining.
 These optimizations are implemented at the SIL-level because they are required for exposing other higher-level optimizations.
 For example, the ARC optimizer and devirtualizer need SSA representation to analyze the program, and dead-code-elimination is a prerequisite to the array optimizations.

-### The Swift Pass Manager
+### The Codira Pass Manager

-The Swift pass manager is the unit that executes optimization passes on the functions in the Swift module.
-Unlike the LLVM optimizer, the Swift pass manager does not schedule analysis or optimization passes.
+The Codira pass manager is the unit that executes optimization passes on the functions in the Codira module.
+Unlike the LLVM optimizer, the Codira pass manager does not schedule analysis or optimization passes.
 The pass manager simply runs optimization passes on the functions in the module.
 The order of the optimizations is statically defined in the file "Passes.cpp".